 Writing and Being: Embracing Your Life Through Creative Journaling – Heal your past, claim your present and transform your future by G. Lynn Nelson.
 Here comes my book review now!

 I’m extremely happy with my choice of buying this book!
-I feared that it would be of good use mostly for beginners to get them started and that I as (I must say) experienced diary keeper wouldn’t get much new info from this book.
-Gosh, was I wrong!
-It’s actually strange that I haven’t read a book about journaling until now, but now was the right time for this I guess.
+I feared that it would be of good use mostly for beginners to get them started and that I as (I must say) experienced diary keeper wouldn’t get much new information out of this book.
+But gosh, was I wrong!
+It’s actually strange that I haven’t read any books about journaling until now, since it is such a huge interest of mine.
+But now was the right time for this I guess.

-Anyway, Nelson’s book is interesting and inspiring reading with lots of prompts to follow up your practice with.
-I like the spiritual part of this book to, that is evident in the title with the magic word “being”.
+Anyway, Nelson’s book is interesting and such an inspiring reading experience, with lots of prompts to follow up your practice with.
+I like the spiritual part of this book too (!).
+The spirituallity of the book is something that you might spot as evident in the title, I mean with the magic word “being”.
 Not only writing words but “being” there.
 To find your true writing you must find stillness first, be in the now and maybe even do a little meditation before you start writing.
-To sit with your journal with some blank pages open in front of you for a few minutes breathing before you start is something Nelson encourages.
+To sit with your journal and some blank pages open in front of you for a few minutes, breathing before you start, is something Nelson encourages.
 I love this reference to meditation practice because I truly believe in the connection between creativity and meditation!

 I truly recommend this book if you are interested in doing some intentional, guided journaling.
 My own diary is mostly that, a diary of day to day activities and thoughts.
-Using prompts makes it easier to use journaling as a way to find my authentic self.
-It explores a bit deeper, sometimes presenting subjects you yourself are avoiding or not even being aware of!
-Beyond mere diary writing, these creative journaling methods really makes me want to run to my diary and write write write!
-I only need to start reading the first few pages about pens and notebooks to get my juices flowing…
+Using prompts makes it easier to use journaling as a way to find your authentic self.
+It explores journaling a bit deeper, sometimes presenting subjects you yourself are avoiding or not even aware of.

 Plus, this book “explains the biology behind the powerful experience of journaling by laying out recent discoveries about the human brain, showing how journaling can heal psychological and spiritual wounds” just like meditation can and that is just plain cool!